RevNexS/staruml-xmi-extension/README.md

 Select the menu: **File > Export > XMI Export (v2.1)**

 The starUML/staruml-xmi seems to be broken.
 Though that project has PR for fix it has not been accepted.
 This repo is just trying to make fix work for myself.

+Importing XMI file from Visual Paradigm does not seem to work.
+As diagram is not visible after import.